Student Loan for Undergraduate Students

 During the application process, you’ll see a comparison of the estimated monthly payments and total loan cost for each option, which should help you choose the best one for your needs.

-How much should you borrow for your undergraduate student loan
+How much should you borrow for your undergraduate student loan?

 If you’re unsure about the amount you should borrow, start with your school’s cost of attendance and subtract your savings, scholarships, grants, work-study, and federal loans.
 What’s left, your “gap,” is the amount of money that you still need for college.
 Borrow only what you can afford to pay back, given your estimated starting monthly salary after you graduate.